 EXCELLENCE EXPO FACILITATORS

-Arts Workshop Facilitators
+Performing Arts Workshop Facilitators

-KC Martin, Drums Workshop
+KC Martin, Drums- Performing Arts Workshop

 KC is known for his time with the Metro Youth Program Drill Team.
 He served as Head Drum Major, Head Drum Captain and helped with operations of the group for several years.
 He was the youngest tenor drum captain in Rock Island High School Marching Band.
 His dad Ken Martin was famously known as one of the “Founding Fathers” of the drill team and he worked tirelessly to keep that legacy alive.
 Because of drill team KC was able to be flown to Washington DC to talk about youth empowerment and perform for President Barack Obama.
 He is currently serving as the Riot Pro Wrestling General Manager and is enjoying his new role in pro wrestling.
 KC Martin believes in the power of opportunities and continues to guide and mentor people of all ages to seek their dreams.